reTHINK-project/dev-runtime-core/docs/evaluation/readme.md

 ## Runtime evaluation

+### Description of Component

+The Hyperty Runtime supports the execution of Hyperties including:
+•	Deployment of Hyperties
+•	Deployment of Protocol Stubs
+•	Communication between Hyperties
+•	Management of Identities associated to Hyperties

 ###	Metrics

-Device side Hyperty Runtime (browser and standalone runtime) as well as Server side Runtime (NodeJS runtime) were.
+Device side Hyperty Runtime (browser and standalone runtime) as well as Server side Runtime (NodeJS runtime) were implemented based on common runtime core platform.

 #### Functional Metrics